All Episodes

 He'll be on Hannity tonight.

-He said he's going to try and call into the radio show, maybe within the next with this hour.
+He said he's going to try and call onto the radio show maybe within the next hour.

-And if he does, uh we'll bring that to you.
+And if he does, we'll bring that to you.

-And George Floyd is discovering young people from being involved in in violence, especially specifically gun violence.
+And George Floyd is discovering young people from being involved in violence, specifically gun violence.

 Let's listen.